PTX1991/SDWebImage/Docs/SDWebImage-4.0-Migration-guide.md

   - `sd_showActivityIndicatorView`
   - `sd_addActivityIndicator`
   - `sd_removeActivityIndicator`
-- `SDWebImageDownloaderOperationInterface` protocol to describe the downloader operation behavior (in case one wants to customize)
+- `TXWebImageDownloaderOperationInterface` protocol to describe the downloader operation behavior (in case one wants to customize)
 - `SDImageFormat` enum containing the formats supported by the library (jpeg, png, gif, tiff, webp)
 - `FLAnimatedImageView (WebCache)` category for `FLAnimatedImageView` from [FLAnimatedImage](https://github.com/Flipboard/FLAnimatedImage)